-3.6 Formality
+3.7 Formality attribute

 Some of the information controls being managed through an ISO/IEC 27001 ISMS are mandatory in the sense of being demanded or formally imposed by third parties e.g. in applicable laws, regulations, contracts and agreements.
-The organisation has no choice over their use.
+The organisation has little if any choice over their use.